Skip to content

 4. Dry

-Pat dry the ring with a clean, lint-free cloth or let it air dry.
+Pat dry the gemstone ring with a clean, lint-free cloth or let it air dry.

 General Best Practices: Always ensure the drain is closed before cleaning over a basin.